 Dehydrating in the Oven: If you don't have a dehydrator you can use your oven but you will need to prop the door open because it's not just heat but airflow to help dehydrate.

-Air Dry: Some things like herbs lend themselves well to air drying.
+Air Dry: Some things like herbs, garlic, and beans lend themselves well to air drying.
 You want to make sure to harvest the right parts at the best time to get the maximum medicinal properties.
 The way you dry and store them also impacts the medicinal properties and the strength that is available to you when you use the herbs.

 Freeze Drying: Freeze drying allows you to dehydrate food not safe using other dehydrating methods.
 It does require a freeze dryer, the only company at the time of this writing to purchase a home freeze dryer, is our sponsor Harvest Right.